Can you heat olive oil? Can you fry or deep-fry in olive oil?

 We want to give you a full overview of the alternatives for frying, braising and deep-frying with (extra virgin) olive oil.
 This is why we are providing information on some alternatives and their pros and cons below.

 Coleseed oil contains fewer monosaturated fats and more polysaturated fats, making it less suited as an alternative for olive oil.
 This oil does, however, score better in terms of the percentage of saturated fat.
-While coleseed oil has a high flash point (240 degrees Celsius), we don’t recommend using it for frying, broiling or deep-frying because it contains high levelsof polysaturated fats.
-Are you a critical consumer who wants to know what to look out for when buying olive oil?
-We have 5 important tips that will help you make the right choice.
+While coleseed oil has a high flash point (240 degrees Celsius), we don’t recommend using it for frying, broiling or deep-frying because it contains high levels of polysaturated fats.

 Olive oil for broiling and (deep)frying?